 What is difference between two-sided and single-sided Hot Disc TPS sensors?

 Thermal Conductivity Tip 8: The two-sided TPS sensor is most popular in the lab setting, while the spring loaded single-sided TPS sensor is best suited for convenient testing of large samples or when only one sample piece is available.
 Both sensors perform within the instrument’s stated accuracy.

 Is the Hot Disc TPS single-sided sensor unique?

 Thermal Conductivity Tip 9: First single-sided thermal conductivity test ever made, published more than a decade before other companies.

-Thermal Conductivity Tip 10: The two methods measure thermal conductivity in very different ways, the Hot Disk measures the absolute thermal conductivity and thermal diffusivity, while the C-Therm TCi measures a comparative value using several known materials measured by other absolute methods.
+Thermal Conductivity Tip 10: The two methods measure thermal conductivity in very different ways, the Hot Disc measures the absolute thermal conductivity and thermal diffusivity, while the C-Therm TCi measures a comparative value using several known materials measured by other absolute methods.

 Heat Flow Meter

 What type of materials can be measured for thermal conductivity by the Thermtest HFM 100?